 Katherine Lloyd

-• Katherine is an extraordinarily bright junior known for her approachability, meticulous preparation and superior tactical judgement.
-She practices in the areas of fraud, crime and regulatory proceedings.
+• Katherine is known for her approachability, meticulous preparation and excellent tactical judgment.

-Katherine acts for both the prosecution and defence in cases spanning the full spectrum of serious and complex criminal matters, including offences involving firearms, drugs and serious violence.
-She is a Grade 3 CPS prosecutor, direct access qualified and also prosecutes privately.
+Katherine acts for both the prosecution and defence in cases spanning the full spectrum of serious and complex criminal matters, including offences involving homicide, serious violence, firearms and drugs.
+She is instructed as leading junior, led junior and sole counsel.
+Katherine is a Grade 4 CPS prosecutor, direct access qualified and also prosecutes privately.

-Katherine has experience working with the full spectrum of medical and financial regulators.
+Katherine has experience of matters brought by both the medical and financial regulators.
 She also prosecutes privately on behalf of the SRA and acts as a legal advisor in NRCPD (the National Registers of Communication Professionals working with Deaf and Deafblind People) disciplinary proceedings.

 Appointments